team-jjtg/CityRank/README.md

 # Designer's Log

 It's April 15, 2019 and we've formed into teams of four.
-Since we only have 2 weeks to knock a group project, we're mindful of keeping the scope reasonable.
+Since we only have 2 weeks to knock out a group project, we're mindful of keeping the scope reasonable.

 ## Initial Concept